leetaylor5455/Word-IEEE-Referencing/README.md

 3. Close Word if you already have it open.
 4. Replace the `BIBFORM.XML` file found in `C:\Program Files (x86)\Microsoft Office\root\Office16\1033\Bibliography\BIBFORM.XML` with the downloaded file.
 I recommend that you rename the original `BIBFORM.XML` something like `BACKUP_BIBFORM.XML` or keep it elsewhere, rather than overriding it entirely - that way you have a backup.
 5. Paste `IEEE_UoS.XSL` to `C:\Users\<username>\AppData\Roaming\Microsoft\Bibliography\Style` and `C:\Program Files (x86)\Microsoft Office\root\Office16\Bibliography\Style` directories.
 You should see the rest of the .xsd template files for other referencing standards in these folders.
 6. That's it!
-You should see **IEEE - UOS** appear in your bibliography styles in Word.
+You should see **IEEE - UoS** appear in your bibliography styles in Word.

 ## Usage